syl20bnr/spacemacs-elpa-mirror/melpa/nimbus-theme-readme.txt

 About

-I made this theme because I liked the colors in ample theme but didn't like how much gray there was.
+I made this theme because I liked the colors in Ample but didn't like how much gray there was.
 So I started with a few tweaks here and there until it ended up looking quite a bit different, and this is the result.
 The theme is being worked on actively and I add new faces all the time.

 Installing: